whad-team/whad-client/doc/source/ble/central.rst

         if device_name.subscribe(indication=True, callback=notification_callback):
             print(f"Succesfully subscribed for indications for characteristic {device_name.uuid}")
         else:
-            print(f"An error occured while subscribing for indications.")
+            print(f"An error occurred while subscribing for indications.")

 The provided callback function will be called each time a notification is received, with the new characteristic's value.
 For notifications, its `indication` argument